Mary de Rachewiltz

-Mary de Rachewiltz (born Maria Rudge, 9 July 1925) is an Italian-American poet and translator.
-She is the daughter of the American poet Ezra Pound, whose The Cantos she translated into Italian.
+Mary de Rachewiltz (born Maria Rudge, July 9, 1925 – July 24, 2026) was an Italian-American poet and translator.
+She was the daughter of the American poet Ezra Pound, whose Cantos she translated into Italian.
 Her childhood memoir Discretions was published in 1971.

 Early life and education

-De Rachewiltz was born Maria Rudge in Brixen, Italy, on July 9, 1925, the daughter of Olga Rudge, a classical violinist, and Ezra Pound, who was married to Dorothy Shakespear.
+Mary de Rachewiltz was born Maria Rudge in Brixen, Italy, on July 9, 1925, the daughter of Olga Rudge, a classical violinist, and Ezra Pound, who was married to Dorothy Shakespear.
 Her mother placed the girl in the care of a peasant couple after her birth; she was raised on their farm in Gais in the Italian Tyrol.
 She grew up on a farm speaking the local dialect of German, but when she was older, she began to join her mother, and sometimes Pound, at Olga's house in Venice.
-There Maria was exposed to a world of culture, literature and politics.
+There Maria was exposed to a world of culture, literature, and politics.
 In the Tyrolean village, she had access to only two books, but when with her parents, she made full use of a large library, was expected to speak Italian and wear white gloves.
 As a teenager, she moved away from the mountains and at that point, Pound took her education in hand.
 During World War II while Pound was making fascist radio broadcasts for Rome radio, he simultaneously took time to teach his daughter literature, telling her "I can only teach you the profession I know."

 Middle years

 During World War II Olga lost possession of her home in Venice, and Maria moved for a period with her mother to Rapallo.
 She was later sent back to Gais when Pound brought his legal wife, Dorothy Shakespear, to live with Olga for a period during the war.
 During this time, Rudge worked in a German hospital in Italy.
 She was 19 when her father finally told her about his other family: his wife Shakespear and son Omar, Maria's half-brother.
 When she returned to Rapallo, she found her father had been arrested by U.S. authorities on treason charges because of his wartime broadcasts; he was being held at the "Disciplinary Training Centre" in Pisa.
 Pound was taken from Pisa to the U.S., where he was found mentally incompetent for trial.
 He was committed for the next 12 years at St. Elizabeths Hospital, where he continued to intermittently write, and receive his wife, friends and literary visitors.
 On his release Pound returned to Italy.
-He lived for a period with Mary and her family estate castle Brunnenburg.
+He lived for a period with Mary and her family at their estate, castle Brunnenburg.